Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems

-Embedding theory makes this notion precise.
+Embedding theory allows us to make this notion precise.
 It considers mappings of the form $\Phi : \mathcal{A} \to \mathbb{R}^m$, which takes a point on the attractor to an $m$-dimensional vector of observations $\boldsymbol{y} \in \mathbb{R}^m$.
-When the observations are sufficiently rich, $\Phi$ becomes an \emph{embedding}, meaning that it is a smooth, one-to-one, and invertible mapping from points on the attractor to $\mathbb{R}^m$ and it has a smooth inverse.
-In this case, the image $\Phi(\mathcal{A})$ is topologically equivalent to the attractor itself, so the geometry of the dynamics can be unfolded in measurement space without self-intersections \cite{Kugiumtzis1996}.
+When the observations are sufficiently rich, $\Phi$ becomes an \emph{embedding}, meaning that it is a smooth, one-to-one, and invertible mapping from points on the attractor to its image in $\mathbb{R}^m$, and it has a smooth inverse.
+If $\Phi $ is an embedding, then $\Phi(\mathcal{A})$ is topologically equivalent to the attractor, so the geometry of the dynamics can be unfolded in measurement space without self-intersections \cite{Kugiumtzis1996}.
 Takens' embedding theorem and its extensions \cite{Deyle2011} formalize this principle, showing that if the observation dimension $m$ exceeds twice the attractor dimension ($m > 2d_\mathcal{A}$), then $\Phi$ is almost always an embedding.
 (These theorems holds under assumptions that we shall discuss later.)
 These results underpin the field of \emph{state space reconstruction},\footnote{State space reconstruction recovers an attractor by assembling delay-coordinate vectors $\boldsymbol{y}(t), \boldsymbol{y}(t-\tau), \boldsymbol{y}(t-2\tau), \dots$ from one or more observed time series, typically to examine the attractor geometry or to estimate dynamical invariants of the system, like its Lyapunov exponents or fractal dimension, without explicitly enforcing the governing equations.
 State estimation in DA, by contrast, seeks to reconstruct the system's trajectory in the original state space.
 This work is concerned with the latter.} which leverages the topological equivalence of $\mathcal{A}$ and $\Phi(\mathcal{A})$ to determine features of chaotic dynamics directly from measured data.